shibing624/deep-research/README.md

 - **context_size**: Controls the maximum size of context sent to the LLM.
 The system will automatically truncate longer contexts to prevent token limit errors while preserving as much relevant information as possible.
 Default is `128000`.

-- **skip_clarification**: When set to `True`, the system will skip the clarification step and proceed directly with research.
+- **enable_clarification**: When set to `False`, the system will skip the clarification step and proceed directly with research.
 This is useful for straightforward queries where clarification might be unnecessary.
 Default is `False`.

 - **search_source**: Choose your preferred search provider.
 Default is `tavily`.